 a.
-Providing resources for older adult and disabled adult caregivers; information will be added and updated as it becomes available 1 b.
-ElderSource will maintain a link on its' website where caregiver visitors can be connected I to the ElderCare Locator (a free national service of the Administration on Aging that provides 1 an instant connection to resources that offer support for caregivers) 1 c.
-Caregivers will also be able to have contact with an ElderSource representative via its' 1 website chat feature 1 d.
-ElderSource will maintain a tab on its' website entitled "Caregiver Support" that enables I viewers to select one of these options for specific information: Avoid Caregiver Burnout 1 (TCARE), Virtual Caregiver Support Group, Powerful Tools for Caregivers, Caregiver and 1 Senior resources, and Caregiver Coalition.
-12. Throughout 2024-2027, ElderSource will post information and links to resources for older I adult and disabled adult caregivers on its' various social media platforms, on an at least once 1 per month basis.
-13. In 2024-2027, ElderSource will continue providing caregiver assistance with information, 1 newsletters and library of articles available on the Active Daily Living Platform via the 1 myeldersource.org website.
-On that Platform page (Active Daily Living), a caregiver can sign I up for monthly newsletters, like "ElderSource Caregiver News".
-1 14.
-In 2024-2027, ElderSource will address caregiver issues with LGBT elders through I outreach and appropriate referrals.
-ElderSource will continue to work with the Active Daily I Living platform to expand topics to include LGBT content.
-1 15.
-ElderSource and its' providers will advocate for and seek additional programs providing I caregiver support throughout 2024-2027; ElderSource and its' providers will continue to seek I additional funding to support these programs through County grants, annual solicitation letters, I and other fundraising events.
-1 16.
-ElderSource and its providers will provide caregiver training and support activities; ı ElderSource will put an emphasis on caregiver services during case manager training in order ı to identify the need for intervention for caregivers as early as practical.
-17. Throughout 2024-2027, ElderSource, as an ADRC, will continue to utilize the statewide ı resource database to assist caregiver callers.
+Providing resources for older adult and disabled adult caregivers; information will be added and updated as it becomes available b.
+ElderSource will maintain a link on its' website where caregiver visitors can be connected to the ElderCare Locator (a free national service of the Administration on Aging that provides an instant connection to resources that offer support for caregivers) c.
+Caregivers will also be able to have contact with an ElderSource representative via its' website chat feature d.
+ElderSource will maintain a tab on its' website entitled "Caregiver Support" that enables viewers to select one of these options for specific information: Avoid Caregiver Burnout (TCARE), Virtual Caregiver Support Group, Powerful Tools for Caregivers, Caregiver and Senior resources, and Caregiver Coalition.
+By the end of February 2024 and every 6 months thereafter, ElderSource will check its' website to ensure accuracy of information, if it is still valid and to confirm any links work properly.
+Updates/modifications will also be made in the interim upon receiving any knowledge of a programmatic change.
+12. Throughout 2024-2027, ElderSource will post information and links to resources for older adult and disabled adult caregivers on its' various social media platforms, on an at least once per month basis, starting by February 2024 and monthly thereafter..
+13. In 2024-2027, ElderSource will continue providing caregiver assistance with information, newsletters and library of articles available on the Active Daily Living Platform via the myeldersource.org website.
+On that Platform page (Active Daily Living), a caregiver can sign up for monthly newsletters, like "ElderSource Caregiver News".
+By the end of February 2024 and every 6 months thereafter, ElderSource will check its' website to ensure validity of links and if they work properly.
+Website updates/modifications will also be made in the interim upon making programmatic or platform change(s) 14.
+ElderSource and its' providers will advocate for and seek additional programs providing caregiver support starting in January 2024 through the end of December 2027; ElderSource and its' providers will continue to seek additional funding to support these programs through County and city grants, annual solicitation letters, and other fundraising events.
+ElderSource will make a note of and review received correspondence, newsletters, and/or related websites for potential grant opportunities, before the end of March 2024 and at least quarterly thereafter.
+ElderSource will share any of these potential grant opportunities with its' service providers.